dbt-labs/docs.getdbt.com/website/blog/2023-06-30-data-vault-2-0-with-dbt-cloud.md

 Don’t Repeat Yourself (DRY) software engineering principles can help you sleep better when you are dealing with complex projects, which Data Vault most often is.

-dbt's **macros **feature is a lifesaver in terms of templating your code.
+dbt's [**macros**](https://docs.getdbt.com/docs/build/jinja-macros) feature is a lifesaver in terms of templating your code.
 It saves you headaches due to manual errors as well as defining transformation logic in one place in case you need to change it.

 Data Vault follows the insert-only principle with incremental loading strategy.
-A built-in **Jinja** functionality allows you to create one version of the dbt model for both incremental and full load of a table.
+A built-in [**Jinja**](https://docs.getdbt.com/docs/build/jinja-macros) functionality allows you to create one version of the dbt model for both incremental and full load of a table.
 The easy dependency management that this feature helps you achieve is a huge benefit for highly complex projects.

-If you are new to the framework, taking a look at already built Data Vault macros can be crucial, and even if you are an expert, it can still be beneficial. dbt’s rich set of community **packages** can be directly applied to your project or used as an inspiration for your own transformation templates.
+If you are new to the framework, taking a look at already built Data Vault macros can be crucial, and even if you are an expert, it can still be beneficial. dbt’s rich set of community [**packages**](https://docs.getdbt.com/docs/build/packages) can be directly applied to your project or used as an inspiration for your own transformation templates.

 Building your transformation templates leveraging reusable macros and flexible Jinja language can enhance your project development in a scalable way.
 When things get more complex, you are able to go back and change your templates in one place either completely, or using parameters to ensure you don’t mess with what already works well.

+If you are someone who has practiced Data Vault data modeling in another tool, you might appreciate the dbt [**model contracts**](https://docs.getdbt.com/docs/collaborate/govern/model-contracts) as a way to guarantee to your data end-users the exact shape of a dbt transformation.
+This is a similar practice to writing DDL and

 Scalability also happens at the database layer.
-With **materializations**, you have fine-grained control over whether a database object built by dbt is persisted as a view, table, or built incrementally, which gives you control over the performance and cost characteristics of each transformation.
+With [**materializations**](https://docs.getdbt.com/docs/build/materializations), you have fine-grained control over whether a database object built by dbt is persisted as a view, table, or built incrementally, which gives you control over the performance and cost characteristics of each transformation.
 So if your data platform bill is growing, it’s easy to identify which Data Vault components are the most expensive and make optimizations to reduce cost.

 With the active dbt open source community, there is a good chance you are facing a problem which was already solved by someone else.
 There are plenty of amazing packages available in the dbt [package hub](https://hub.getdbt.com/), which you can utilise to speed up your development even further.